Lindharden/DISCO2-module-template/README.md

 ## Writing the Module

 To write the module, you must edit the `module_template.c` file.
-This file gives examples of how the `ImageBatch` struct should be utilized, and how parameters can be accessed.
+This file gives examples of how to utilize the `ImageBatch` struct and how parameters can be accessed.

+### ImageBatch Struct and Utilities

 The `ImageBatch` struct looks as follows: